epfl-dlab/GoogleTrendsAnchorBank/README.md

 ~~~

 And you will have the two queries in a universal scale!
-Your output is a pandas dataframe that looks like this:
+Your output is a pandas DataFrame that looks like this:

 ~~~
 (query_switzerland)